-Bethany and I took a super-weird portrait when we were younger, holding hands in a Lifetouch studio with the most serious expressions on our faces.
+Beth and I took a super-weird portrait when we were younger, holding hands in a Lifetouch studio with the most serious expressions on our faces.
 We did our best to recreate!
 I have to find that photo soon!

 A fun idea we saw on Pinterest was bridesmaids holding chalkboards with their friendship-meeting place written down.
 Ours would have been hospital, elementary school, hospital, elementary school, so we decided to change it up a bit.
-We wrote out the year we met Bethany.
+We wrote out the year we met Beth.
 Way back in the 90's!

 We were only shooting for about an hour, but we had the best time!
 I'm surprised we got any pictures that don't show us bursting into laughter, because that's definitely all we did the entire hour.
 That's the best part about old friends.
 We haven't all been together in the same place in years, yet we all immediately just picked up where we left off.

 Just because you choose to elope, or have a family-only ceremony doesn't mean you have to abanden some of the best parts of a wedding day.
-A month after Bethany and Jon were married, we had our bridesmaid shoot and it was just as awesome (if not better) than on a wedding day.
+A month after Beth and Jon were married, we had our bridesmaid shoot and it was just as awesome (if not better) than on a wedding day.